jrj02/COMP2042_CW_hcyjj2/README.md

 f.
 Background Images and Assest Changes.
 - Added new background image in-game to fit the theme of the game.
 Changed platform image, ball image and gold ball image.

-f.
+g.
 Sound Effect and Background track.
 - Initialized a new class, Sound.java.
 Here is a list of all sounds added and where:

 Background tracks-